 For a condition so widespread and serious, skin cancer is still referred to as a “silent killer” – but it doesn’t have to be.
 The key to skin cancer prevention – and survival – is a thorough screening.
 Before we look at how skin cancer screenings can help, let’s look at some more facts and figures, including a few that hit home for Arizona residents.

 Skin Cancer in Arizona

-The Urgent Care Extra service area includes the state of Arizona, which was part of a state-based study by the Centers for Disease Control and Prevention (CDC).
+The Banner Urgent Care service area includes the state of Arizona, which was part of a state-based study by the Centers for Disease Control and Prevention (CDC).
 The CDC discovered some alarming statistics about skin cancer in the Grand Canyon State.
 Consider the following facts:

 - Approximately 200 Arizonans die every year from melanoma.

 - Nearly 1,500 people annually are diagnosed with melanoma in Arizona.

 - Among state residents, men have a 75% higher skin cancer diagnosis rate than women.

 - Coconino County has experienced the highest new rates of melanoma in the state, about 50% higher than the rest of Arizona.